schitresh/computer_science/networks/4_tcp_ip_model.md

   - Used to transfer data reliably and accurately from one device to another
   - Divides data into packets at the sender and recombines them at the receiver
 - Protocols
-  - TCP (Transmission Control Protocol): Sends an receives data
+  - TCP (Transmission Control Protocol): Sends and receives data
   - IP (Internet Protocol): Finds the destination of the data

 ## Network Access Layer